 - Munich – One thing that puts Munich ahead of other Christmas market destinations is simply the number and variety of markets to choose from.
 Munich has everything from a Medieval style market, a Pink Christmas market and the alternative Tollwood Winter Festival.

-- Salzburg – One of the more traditional market cities in Austria, Salzburg has a stunning old town with a hilltop fortress and Christmas decorations and markets all around the city.
+- Salzburg – One of the more traditional market cities in Austria, Salzburg Christmas market is in the stunning old town where there is a hilltop fortress and Christmas decorations and markets all around the city.

 5 Alternative Christmas Markets